The Eight Parts of Speech in English

 • read (transitive verb)

-Prepositions are words that show the relationship between a noun or pronoun and other words in a sentence.
-They can be used to indicate location, direction, or time.
-Examples of prepositions include:
+Prepositions are words that show the relationship between a noun or pronoun and other parts of a sentence.
+They typically indicate location, direction, or time.
+Understanding prepositions is key to grasping how objects and subjects relate to one another in sentences.
+Common prepositions include "in," "on," "under," and "with."

 • in (indicates location)